Dive in Wonderland

-is a 2025 Japanese animated fantasy film directed by Toshiya Shinohara and written by Yuko Kakihara; the film is based on the 1865 novel Alice's Adventures in Wonderland by Lewis Carroll.
+is a 2025 Japanese animated fantasy film directed by Toshiya Shinohara and written by Yuko Kakihara.
+The film is based on the 1865 novel Alice's Adventures in Wonderland and the 1871 novel Through the Looking-Glass by Lewis Carroll.
 Produced by P.A.
 Works and distributed by Shochiku, the film stars Nanoka Hara as the voice of Rise and Maika Pugh as Alice, alongside Koji Yamamoto, Norito Yashima, Ryuichi Kosugi, Kappei Yamaguchi, Toshiyuki Morikawa, Takahiro Yamamoto, Subaru Kimura, Ayumu Murase, Yūki Ono, Natsuki Hanae, Mayu Matsuoka, Shōtarō Mamiya and Keiko Toda.
-It was released in Japan on August 29, 2025.
+It was released in Japan on August 29, 2025, during the 160th anniversary year of Lewis Carroll's original novels.